vostok/devtools/library-dev-conventions/conventions.md

 	* `PackageRequireLicenseAcceptance` = `false`
 	* `PackageIconUrl` = `https://raw.githubusercontent.com/vostok/devtools/master/assets/Vostok-icon.png`
 	* `PackageTags` = `vostok vostok.<library name>`

+* Package release notes should be maintained in a `CHANGELOG.md` file in the repository root and included to csproj as a `PackageReleaseNotes` property during build.

 ##### References
 * References to other Vostok modules should only be added with `cm ref add` Cement command.